mugenmelon/mugenmelon.github.io/_posts/1970-01-01-misunderstanding-state-machines.md

 [^8]: Based on a true story
 [^9]: Overhead in terms of complexity & effort, not cartesian product
 [^10]: I.e. a lot of floating point numbers
-[^11]: It is a floating point number, but for the sake of simplicity we only count the relevant integers, of which there are 101 including the 0.
+[^11]: It is a floating point number but for the sake of simplicity we only count the relevant integers, of which there are 101 including the 0.